imajinl/noteva/README.md

 - **export data:** click 'Export' to download your data as PDF
 - **format text:** select text in notes to show formatting popup with bold, underline, headings, and lists
 - **create lists:** type '1. ' for numbered lists or '- ' for bullet lists
-- **🤖 AI features:** click the robot icon for AI-powered text improvement, expansion, summarization, and to-do generation
+- **AI features:** click the robot icon for AI-powered text improvement, expansion, summarization, and to-do generation
 - **AI on selected text:** select any text and use ✨ and 📝 buttons for quick AI operations
 - **get help:** click the 'ℹ️' button for detailed instructions